GianF67/Cell-Image-Classification/README.md

 # Cells Image Classification usìng CNN
 This project aims to classify electron microscope images of cells using Convolutional Neural Networks (CNNs).
 Our goal is to accurately classify cell types into eight different predefined classes, leveraging a dataset of 15,092 images.

-## Technologies Used
-- PySpark: For data handling and processing
-- Google Colab: For executing and sharing Jupyter notebooks
-- Deep Learning Frameworks: Implementations utilize both hand-crafted and adapted CNN architectures
+The notebook is designed to run on Google Colab, using its GPU.

 ## Repository Contents
 - Data Preprocessing: Normalization and one-hot encoding to prepare data for training.